 Evaluation of uranium in dust on overhead surfaces and an assessment of the risk to plant workers is provided in Appendix B. The only significant levels of residual uranium from AEC operations are in the dust accumulated on overhead horizontal surfaces above the extrusion press, including structure-support beams, cross members, and window ledges.
 The affected surfaces were broken down into three categories of surface that total approximately 2,300 m (25,000 ft) in area.
 The evaluation concludes that an acceptable risk to the production workers, less than 10-4 as specified in EPA CERCLA risk criteria, would be achieved at an average uranium concentration of less than 186 pCi/g, for the described scenario and assumptions.
 The average concentrations measured by this survey are 48.6 pCi/g at the 25-ft level and 70.9 pCi/g at the 36-ft level.
 Similar levels were assumed for the difficult to access areas in the high bays.
+Both of these concentrations are well below the 186 pCi/g value.
 Only 3 of the 62 individual sampling locations in the vicinity of the extrusion press had concentrations above 186 pCi/g; these were in the area of columns BB to CC and 47 to 49, directly above the press.
 However, utility workers pulling cables and changing light bulbs are in closer proximity to the overhead surfaces and may receive unacceptable exposure from the contaminated surfaces.
-Using conservative assumptions, the evaluation found that the dose to utility workers could be as high as 210 mrem/yr with an associated excess lifetime cancer risk of 5.3 E-4, exceeding the upper end of the CERCLA risk range of 10-4.
+Using conservative assumptions, the evaluation found that the dose to utility workers could be as high as 210 mrem/yr with an associated excess lifetime cancer risk of 5.3 E-4, slightly exceeding the CERCLA 10-6 to 10-4 range.